MilaTost/ExpEvo_with_replicated_selection/README.md

 <br /> <br /> according to [Weir and Cockerham, 1984](https://doi.org/10.1111/j.1558-5646.1984.tb05657.x). <br />

 #### Calculation of FSTSum
 The sum of FST was calculated between the two non-redundant comparisons of divergently selected subpopulations (Short 1 vs Tall 1; Short 2 vs Tall 2) and subpopulation selected in the same direction (Short 1 vs Short; Tall 1 vs Tall 2).
 These values are required for the calculation of the false discovery rate for selection (FDRfS).
-For plotting we only use the FSTSum value calculated between divergently selected subpopulations (Short 1 vs Tall 1; Short 2 vs Tall 2). <br />
+For plotting we only use the FSTSum value calculated between divergently selected subpopulations (Short 1 vs Tall 1; Short 2 vs Tall 2).
+The results are presented [here](https://github.com/MilaTost/ExpEvo_with_replicated_selection/edit/main/README.md#manhattan-plot). <br />

 ## 8 Visulization of selection and drift: "Sauron plot"
 <img src="https://user-images.githubusercontent.com/63467079/171002013-a510cf2f-5150-4808-bff8-b3a5d92d40b4.png" width="400" height="400"> <br /> <br />